Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Sovereign Industry:

-Leverage opportunities provided by initiatives like xDC and dSIL to innovate, collaborate, and contribute to national Defence objectives.
+Leverage opportunities provided by initiatives like xDC and dSIL to innovate, collaborate, and contribute to national defence objectives.

 Stakeholders:

-Unite in a shared vision to strengthen Australia’s Defence capabilities, economic resilience, and global standing.
+Unite in a shared vision to strengthen Australia’s defence capabilities, economic resilience, and global standing.

 References